 22. Sachsenhausen Concentration Camp

-The atrocities the Nazis committed were horrific and nowhere is this more evident than at the numerous concentration camps they ran in Germany and occupied territories.
+The atrocities the Nazis committed were horrific, and nowhere is this more evident than at the numerous concentration camps they ran in Germany and occupied territories.

 One of these camps is located on the outskirts of Berlin.
 The Sachsenhausen Concentration Camp is a humbling place to visit and one you should check out if you want to learn more about the awful crimes that occurred there.

 My recommendation is to book a guided tour of Sachsenhausen.
-You will learn a lot more about the camp this way and the guides are highly knowledgeable.
+You will learn more about the camp this way and the guides are highly knowledgeable.
 Most tours pick you up and take you to Berlin, which helps with getting to the camp.

 The city was home to numerous Prussian kings until 1918 when Kaiser Wilhelm II abdicated after the First World War.
 It’s home to beautiful palaces with spectacular gardens.
 The Sanssouci Palace is one of the more impressive in the city.

 You can also check out the lovely Dutch Quarter in the city.
 134 red brick houses line the street.
-Originally built for Dutch settlers, they now house boutiques, craft shops and cafés.
+Originally built for Dutch settlers, they now house boutiques, craft shops, and cafés.

-Potsdam is a beautiful place to visit and you won’t be short of things to do while you’re there.
+Potsdam is a beautiful place to visit, and you won’t be short of things to do while you’re there.
 It’s an ideal day trip from Berlin if you’re in the city for a while.

 One of the best spots to visit outside is the small town of Wannsee.

 A quirk of Wannsee is that it’s home to the largest inland beach in Europe!
-As you can imagine, it gets very busy during the summer!
+As you can imagine, it gets busy during the summer!
 If you’re in Berlin on a particularly hot day, going to Wannsee is a great way to cool off.

-One of the darker aspects of the town is the Wannsee Conference that was held there in January 1942.
+One of the darker aspects of the town is the Wannsee Conference held there in January 1942.
 At the Wannsee Villa, officials from the Nazi party met to discuss the extermination of the Jews, which became known as the Final Solution.